 Reminder: Moderators, similar to Speakers, must be registered for an event in order for their name to appear when you start typing it in the box.
 Once your moderators claim their event ticket, you can select them as moderators for your sessions.

 When a moderator is in a session, other attendees can click the button that says "Request to share audio and video.”
 Clicking this button will open the moderation panel for the moderator to view who’s requesting and click to add them to the video stream.

 Once allowed, the person will choose their audio/video devices and then appear on camera.
 The moderator can one-click remove the person by clicking “Remove” on the person’s video.

 As an organiser, you can change who has access to certain sessions at an event.
 This is useful for creating private sessions, managing high-demand sessions, and adding value to certain ticket holders.
 For example, if Elon Musk is in a session, you can control who can watch his session, creating an opportunity to offer higher-priced “VIP” tickets.

 In the Sessions tab in your event dashboard, find the “Who can watch” area and switch it from “Anyone” to “Specific ticket holders.”
 Choose the ticket holder type that can view this session by typing the first four characters of the ticket name.

 Max participants is the number of people allowed to participate on camera (not viewers, which can be 500).
 On-camera, there can be one to ten people.
-If you need this number to increase to up to 20, please contact us and we can provide a quote for the feature.
+If you need this number to increase to up to 20, you can, however the viewers allowed drops from 500 to 150.

 You receive all of your Hopin event recordings as downloadable MP4s at the end of the event in your Event Reports.
 Event Reports show up at the end of your event at the top of your event dashboard.